-The following is an edited excerpt from the article “A disCERNing crowd”, which appears in the current edition of Cosmos magazine.
+The following is an edited excerpt from the article “A disCERNing crowd”, which appeared in Cosmos Magazine in 2019.
 To subscribe, click here.

 It’s lunchtime, and I am standing with a colleague under the main site of the CERN laboratory, trying to work out whether to go right or left.